agathoklisx/libved/README.md

  * any argument[s] should be given explicitly.

  * Generally speaking, those macros, are just syntactic sugar, no code optimization,
- * or the oposite, neither a single bit of penalty.
+ * or the opposite, neither a single bit of penalty.
 It allows mainly expressionism
- * and focus to the intentions and not to __how__ to get right writting.
+ * and focus to the intentions and not to __how__ to get right writing.

  * In that spirit, also available also are macros, that their sole role is to
  * abstract the details over type creation/declaration/allocation, that assists to